ssmubc/Empathetic-Communication/docs/troubleshootingGuide.md

      SELECT * FROM langchain_pg_collection;
      ```

-   - To see **only the collections related to a specific concept**:
+   - To see **only the collections related to a specific simulation group**:

      ```sql
      SELECT lpc.uuid, lpc.name
-     FROM "langchain_pg_collection" lpc
+     FROM langchain_pg_collection lpc
      WHERE lpc.name IN (
-         SELECT cm.module_id::text
+         SELECT patient_id::text
-         FROM "Course_Modules" cm
+         FROM "patients"
-         WHERE cm.concept_id = '<concept_id>'
+         WHERE simulation_group_id = '<your_simulation_group_id>'
      );
      ```

-   - Replace `<concept_id>` with the concept ID you retrieved earlier.
+   - Replace `<your_simulation_group_idd>` with the simulation group ID you retrieved earlier.

    - **Notes:**
-     - The collection names should match the module IDs from Step 2.
+     - The collection names should match the patient IDs from Step 2.
-     - The number of collections shown should match the number of modules you saw earlier.
+     - The number of collections shown should match the number of patients you saw earlier.
-     - Each collection corresponds to one module.
+     - Each collection corresponds to one patient.

 ---

 4. **Check number of embeddings in a collection**
-   - Finally, you can check how many embeddings exist for each module (collection).
+   - Finally, you can check how many embeddings exist for each patient (collection).

-   - To check the number of embeddings for a specific module, use:
+   - To check the number of embeddings for a specific patient, use:

      ```sql
      SELECT COUNT(*)
      FROM langchain_pg_embedding e
      JOIN langchain_pg_collection c ON e.collection_id = c.uuid
-     WHERE c.name = '<module_id or name of collection>';
+     WHERE c.name = '<patient_id or name of collection>';
      ```

-   - Replace `<module_id or name of collection>` with the module ID or collection name you want to inspect.
+   - Replace `<patient_id or name of collection>` with the patient ID or collection name you want to inspect.

-   - This will return a **single number** representing how many embeddings (pieces of information) are stored for that module.
+   - This will return a **single number** representing how many embeddings (pieces of information) are stored for that patient.

    - **Example:**
-     - If you added documents into the module through the web app, you should see the number go **up**.
+     - If you added documents into the patient through the web app, you should see the number go **up**.
-     - If you delete documents from the module, the number should **go down**.
+     - If you delete documents from the patient, the number should **go down**.

-   - If you want to see the **total number of embeddings** across the entire project (all modules combined), use:
+   - If you want to see the **total number of embeddings** across the entire project (all patients combined), use:

      ```sql
      SELECT COUNT(*)